June 12, 2023

 • Vocabulary to help distinguish methods:

 • "Total RNA" = all RNA isolated from the sample before any depletion or enrichment step.
 The use of the term "total RNA" does not indicate the sequencing method.
+Most RNA in cells is actually ribosomal RNA so pre-sequencing steps usually include a negative selection (remove rRNA) or a positive selection (pick up only polyA-tail RNA).

 • Library preparation is the step to convert RNA into cDNA before RNA-sequencing.
-The cDNA is what is actually sequenced.
+The cDNA "library" is what is actually sequenced.

 Did they use bulk sequencing, single cell sequencing, single nuclei sequencing, or multiple methods?
 Bulk means a whole sample was processed at once.
 Single cell and single nuclei sequencing require separating (or "dissociating") the tissue and capturing individual cells or nuclei.